cometazzi/PartsDatabase/DesignDocuments/userStories.md

 As a user, I want to be able to sign up so that I can become a registered user with more than only read access.

 ### Sign In
-As a registered user, I want to be able to sign in so that I can have read and update privileges in the database.
+As a registered user, I want to be able to sign in so that I can have read and update privileges in the database application.

 ### Consume parts
 As a registered user, I want to be able to change the parts quantities as I remove or restore parts to the database.

-### Change Profile
+### Change Password
-As a registered user, I want to be able to manage my profile and any of my personal information.
-(For Version 2) As a registered user, I want to be able to change my password (Replaced by Cognito)
+As a registered user, I want to be able to change my password (Replaced by Cognito)

 ### Login
-As an Admin, I want to require users to register and log into the database to make any changes.
+As an Admin, I want to require users to register and log into the database application to make any changes.

 ### User Administration
 As an administrator, I want to be able to add, update, and delete users.
 (Replaced by Cognito)